scripttease/wiki-search/notes.md

  -- an error/no matching terms would be nice
 4) the returned articles should be listed, with extracts, in hte view, and include links to the relevant wikipedia pages.
 5) there should also be a button which opens a random wikipedia article in a new tab.

+Things I learned!!!
+1. After the return in a function, that's it, it's over.
+If you want to do a console log or anything - it goes BEFORE the return!
+You can't get anything out of it after that.

+2. The thing that you return is just a thing that can be used by another function.
+It doesn't matter what you call it or if you gave it a variable name inside the function because any other function will only see the return value not its name or its variable name.
+If you wanted that you would have to define a global variable outside the functions.

+3. You need to export the functions you are testing, and require them in your test folder!!!